-We were on the "needs rescue list" at a local shelter.
+We were on the "needs rescue list" at the shelter.
 The shelter was filling up and we were in danger of being put to sleep, so the Fat Cat people took us home.

 Your message has been sent to Fat Cat Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.